jkulawik/hype-py-tools/README.md

 https://github.com/byvar/raymap

 Due to issues with making the game run on Linux, the project is currently discontinued, since I can't test any files I would have created.
 If you're trying to mod Hype, your best bet is the Rayman modding community and the Rayman control panel app.
-The app unfortunately does not support some of the encodings used by Hype's GF texture format, so your mileage might vary.
+At the moment of writing, the app unfortunately does not support *some* of the encodings used by Hype's GF texture format, so your mileage might vary.